sommerharris/sommerharris.github.io/index.md

 ## About Me

 I am currently completing my Master's in Computer Science at Northeastern University in Vancouver, BC.
-I recieved my undergraduate degree in the Libaral Arts and Sceiences from Quest University Canada in Squamish BC.
+I recieved my undergraduate degree in the Liberal Arts and Sciences from Quest University Canada in Squamish BC.
 I previously worked in education and am continuing my passion for inclusive education as a Student Ambassador at Northeastern.
-I recently completed a co-op as a Software Developer with a local real estate marketing firm in BC, Canada, and look froward to graduating in Spring 2023.
+I recently completed a co-op as a Software Developer with a local real estate marketing firm in BC, Canada, and look froward to graduating in December 2023.
 Find my linkedin [here](https://www.linkedin.com/in/sommer-harris-824864103/?original_referer=https%3A%2F%2Fwww%2Egoogle%2Ecom%2F&originalSubdomain=ca)

 ## About My Advisor